kaneki003/DataHack/README.md

 # Hackathon Project Analysis

-## The final predictions is present inside dataset and all folder with name finalpred.csv
+### The final predictions are present inside dataset and all folder with name finalpred.csv

 ## Data Understanding and Preprocessing
 - Analyzed the dataset to comprehend the information at hand.